Hap Moran

-Francis Dale "Hap" Moran (July 31, 1901 – December 30, 1994) was a collegiate and professional American football player.
-He played mainly at halfback for Carnegie Tech (1922), Grinnell College (1923–1925), the Frankford Yellow Jackets (1926), the Chicago Cardinals (1927), the Pottsville Maroons (1928), and the New York Giants (1929–1933).
-When he retired from the NFL in 1933, he held the league records for the longest run from scrimmage (91 yards against the Green Bay Packers on November 23, 1930) and most yards receiving in a single game (114 yards against the Philadelphia Eagles on October 15, 1933).
-His 91-yard run remained a New York Giants record for 75 years until it was broken by Tiki Barber on December 31, 2005.
+Francis Dale "Hap" Moran (July 31, 1901 – December 30, 1994) was an American professional football halfback who played eight seasons in the National Football League (NFL), primarily with the New York Giants.
+He played college football for the Carnegie Tech Tartans and Grinnell Pioneers.

 Playing career

 High school

 Although he eventually made his name in football, Moran was better known in high school for basketball.
 He was captain of the Iowa All-State team in 1920, and his team from Boone represented Iowa at the National Interscholastic Tournament at the University of Chicago, where he was named a High School All-American by Amos Alonzo Stagg.

 Collegiate

 He was recruited by Carnegie Tech in Pittsburgh primarily for basketball, but also played football.
 In the 1922 Carnegie–Notre Dame game, the Four Horsemen first formed up as a backfield under the coaching of Knute Rockne.
 Moran would also play against the Four Horsemen in their last game together in 1930, when the Notre Dame All-Stars faced the New York Giants in a charity game which raised $115,000 to benefit New York City's unemployed.

-In 1923 Moran returned to Iowa and played football and basketball for Grinnell College.
-As a passer his favorite receiver was Morgan Taylor, who won the first gold medal for the United States in the 1924 Olympics in Paris running the 400-meter hurdles.
+In 1923, Moran returned to Iowa and played football and basketball for Grinnell College.
+As a passer, his favorite receiver was Morgan Taylor, who won the first gold medal for the United States in the 1924 Olympics in Paris running the 400-meter hurdles.